apache/incubator-ponymail/README.md

 ### Getting started ###

-* Install Apache httpd + mod_lua and the lua libs
+1. Install Apache httpd + mod_lua and the lua libs
-* Install ElasticSearch
+2. Install ElasticSearch
-* go to tools/ and run python setup.py
-  * Follow the instructions and enter info
+3. go to tools/ and run python setup.py - follow the instructions and enter info
-* Fiddle a bit with site/js/config.js for now
+4. Fiddle a bit with site/js/config.js for now
-* import mbox data with import-mbox.py if need be
+5. import mbox data with import-mbox.py if need be
-* All done :)
+6. All done :)

 ### TODO: ###